Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 In terms of Virtual Securities, as discussed in a previous blog post, I would encourage regulators not to regulate them as traditional financial instruments.

-Keep them as digital currency and treat them differently from tightly regulated financial instruments.
-For the more exotic type of digital currencies that have 'promises' attached, or give a share of the network fees, ensure the have a simple AML registration requirement for the ICO i.e. still treat them as digital currency.
+Keep them as digital currency and treat them differently from tightly-regulated financial instruments.
+For the more exotic type of digital currencies that have 'promises' attached, or give a share of the network fees, ensure they have a simple AML registration requirement for the ICO i.e. treat them as digital currency.

-There is no point in regulating Virtual Securities under Mifid or other prohibitive regulations.
+There is no point in regulating Virtual Securities under the Markets in Financial Instruments Directive (MiFID) or other prohibitive regulations.
 The last time I saw a prospectus for a company issuing stock it was 100 pages long.
-Noone reads the text and there is never any protection from bankruptcy or guarantee of success.
+No-one reads the text and there is never any protection from bankruptcy or guarantee of success.
 All those prospectuses do is make it more difficult for startups to get funding to grow.

-Where you are faced with a Blockchain Security (which is not a Virtual Security) then of course recognise it as such.
+Where faced with a Blockchain Security (which is not a Virtual Security), then, of course, recognise it as such.

 This is where 'proportionate' intervention may be appropriate.
-The Swiss- and Singapore-based approaches are probably most interesting.
+The Switzerland- and Singapore-based approaches are probably most interesting.

 In Singapore, the threshold is more discretionary.
 Statements from Ravi Menon indicate a measured approach.
 “Only when they grow and reach a certain critical mass, which then poses a significant impact on the system”.
-From my dealings with blockchain firms MAS gives some discretionary guidelines to the firms within the sandbox.
+From my dealings with blockchain firms, the Monetary Authority of Singapore (MAS) gives some discretionary guidelines to the firms within the sandbox.

 How are different countries treating blockchain?